 Sticky Password Free

 You can enjoy most of the benefits of Sticky Password on the Free plan, but you do miss out on a few crucial features.
 Chief among these is cloud sync and backup across multiple devices.

 In short, if you only wish to use a password manager on one device only, then Sticky Password Free is a perfectly good choice.
 However, most users will need to manage their logins between a laptop, phone and tablet, and it's worth spending a little money to ensure all your password details sync seamlessly between devices, no matter which you're using.

 Sticky Password Premium

 A single user license for Sticky Password costs $29.99 per year, the same cost as adding one user to a Teams license.
-Out of the big names, this is beaten only by LastPass ($24 per year).
-1Password and Dashlane are more expensive than Sticky Password for annual licenses.
+Out of the big names, this is matched only by NordPass.
+1Password and LastPass are more expensive than Sticky Password for annual licenses.

-Or, you can buy a lifetime license for $120.
+Or, you can buy a lifetime license for $99.
 The lifetime licensing option is nice for users who plan on making a long-term commitment to Sticky Password — once they've used it for a little over three years, it's essentially free.